JarWarren/SKFlappyBird/README.md

 In a larger project I might have made GameObject a word-for-word copy of all SKScene callbacks.
 Here, it only has 3 functions - `setUp()`, `update()` and `changeState(to:)`.

-Because this game really only takes place in one scene, I ended up using a GameState enum to keep track of which nodes are visible at any time.
-In a "real" project, each of these states would have been their own scene instead (menu, playing, game over, settings, etc).
+Because this game really only takes place in one scene, I ended up using a GameState enum to keep track of which nodes are visible.
+In a "real" project, each of these states would have been their own scene instead (menu, playing, game over, settings, etc) meaning fewer nodes and state logic in any one scene.

 While the gameplay works great, there's an occasional bug with audio. `SKAction.playSoundFileNamed(_:waitForCompletion:)` was designed for simple sound effects.
 Sadly in practice I got unreliable results.
 Apparently other developers have been encountering this issue for years.
 A real project might use SKAudioNode or AVPlayer.